noprompt/meander/doc/substitution.md

 (require '[meander.epsilon :as m])
 ```

-`meander.epsilon/subst` is the substitution operator.
+`meander.epsilon/subst` is the substitution macro.
 The `subst`
-operator has a simple signature taking one argument: a pattern.
+macro has a simple signature taking one argument: a pattern.
 With a
 few exceptions, the syntax for `subst` patterns is the same as
 `match`, `find`, and `search` patterns.